 Leave the other fields to default values and hit Save.

 Useful Blog: JIRA Interview Questions

 Assigning out work items at Sprint meetings is a common picture that Sprint planners are used to seeing time and again.
 Often, when members face an issue they can't handle, they assign the work to another member who is proficient in managing such issues.

 So that's it!
-Put these killers tips to use right at the Sprint's starting point, and don't forget to practice, practice, and practice till you get everything right.
+Put these killer tips to use right at Sprint's starting point, and don't forget to practice, practice, and practice till you get everything right.
 Enjoy the JIRA dashboard folks.

 [Explore JIRA Sample Resumes!
 Download & Edit, Get Noticed by Top Employers!]